What is Data Protection?

 - Accurate and where necessary kept up to date

 - Kept for no longer than necessary

 - Kept secure

 - Not transferred outside the European Economic Area unless certain conditions are met

-These protections apply to information in electronic form, and also many types of data in paper form.
-Further information about the Data Protection Act is available from the Information Commissioner's Office at www.ico.org.uk, an independent body that monitors compliance with the Act.
+These protections apply to information in electronic form and also many types of data in paper form.
+Further information about the Data Protection Act and the General Data Protection Regulation is available from the Information Commissioner's Office at www.ico.org.uk, an independent body that monitors compliance.

 - Your name